Abhay056/2218122/README.md

-# URL Shortner Using React and Material UI
+# 🚀 URL Shortner Using React and Material UI

 A fully client-side URL shortener built with React and Material UI.
 Shorten multiple URLs with optional custom shortcodes and expiration times.
 All data is stored in localStorage, and redirection/statistics are handled via React Router.
 All actions are logged using middleware (no console.log used).

 ---

 ## ✨ Features
-🚀 Shorten up to 5 URLs at once
+- Shorten up to 5 URLs at once

-✏️ Optional custom shortcode and validity period (default: 30 minutes)
+- Optional custom shortcode and validity period (default: 30 minutes)

-🧠 Unique shortcode generation (client-managed)
+- Unique shortcode generation (client-managed)

-🔁 Client-side redirection using React Router
+- Client-side redirection using React Router

-📊 Statistics page showing:
+- Statistics page showing:

-Original & shortened URLs
+- Original & shortened URLs

-Creation & expiration times
+- Creation & expiration times

-Click count with timestamps
+- Click count with timestamps

-💾 Persistent data with localStorage
+- Persistent data with localStorage

-📋 Logging middleware for all key actions (no direct console logging)
+- Logging middleware for all key actions (no direct console logging)

 ---

 ## 📁 Project Structure

-src/
+src/<br>
-├── App.jsx          // Main app logic, routing, pages & components
+├── App.jsx         &nbsp; // Main app logic, routing, pages & components<br>
-├── main.jsx         // Entry point, initializes React Router
+├── main.jsx        &nbsp; // Entry point, initializes React Router<br>
-└── logging.js       // Middleware for logging actions using environment variables
+└── logging.js      &nbsp; // Middleware for logging actions using environment variables

 ---

 ## 🌐 Deployment
 This app is fully static and can be deployed to any static hosting service like:

-GitHub Pages
+- GitHub Pages

-Netlify
+- Netlify

-Vercel
+- Vercel

-Firebase Hosting
+- Firebase Hosting

 ---

 ## 🧪 Future Enhancements

-Custom domain support
+- Custom domain support

-Analytics dashboard (charts, device/browser info)
+- Analytics dashboard (charts, device/browser info)

-Password-protected links
+- Password-protected links

-QR code generation
+- QR code generation

 ---